 If you’re a hero looking to sell your home, sign up with Homes for Heroes and we’ll match you with a mortgage specialist who can help you better understand interest rates.
 Our real estate specialists can also help you make sense of the housing market in your area and come up with a strategy so you get the best price possible.
 But more than anything, they’ll help you save money throughout the entire process.

 The economy saw strong gains overall in 2018, and forecasters predict moderate growth will continue.
+More people are willing to buy shares, invest in real estate, and just spend more money in general.
 Some analysts say a slight backslide is possible, which has historically been the case after robust periods of growth.
 So, we could see some growth, some losses, but overall the economy is expected to stay relatively stable.
 And when it comes to the housing market, stability is everything.
 People feel more confident buying a new home, and if your area is doing particularly well economically, it could mean more money in your pocket.

 Timing Your Sale